LEMON RASPBERRY CUPCAKES WITH CREAM CHEESE MASCARPONE WHIPPED FROSTING

 HOW BAKE AHEAD & STORE THESE CUPCAKES

 Baked cupcakes that have been cooled can be stored in an airtight container at room temperature for 1-2 days.
-Avoid the urge to refrigerate cupcakes, they can dry out quickly.
-Cupcakes that have a filling made with eggs or custard can be refrigerated.
+Generally you want to avoid the urge to refrigerate cupcakes, they can dry out quickly.
+Cupcakes that have a filling made with eggs or custard should be refrigerated.

 Frosting can also be made ahead and kept refrigerated.
 Keep in mind refrigerated frosting may not be as fluffy as fresh.
 Let it come to room temperature and then whip it again before frosting the cupcakes.
 Cheese frostings should be kept refrigerated.